eliranna/techsee-chat/README.md

 ### Flow

-To enable real-time messaging, we are using a socket between the server and the clients.
+- To enable real-time messaging, we are using a socket between the server and the clients.
-We also use a single HTTP call to retrieve all past messages.
+- We also use a single HTTP call to retrieve all past messages.
+- The server simply holds (in memory) a list of users and messages, and responds to socket events.
+(Should be added: an API to support the retrieval of all part messages).

 ### Structure